EyeSeeTea/BWS/app/api/management/README.md

 2. From the data of a hardcoded array "nmrentity_list" it iteratees:
     - Getting or creating a UniProt by target's "uniprot_acc": getOrCreateUniProtEntry
     - Adding the nmr entries: updateNMRTarget

+## Init UniProt entries

+Command creating UniProt entries for each of the SARS-CoV-2 proteins in UniProtEntry table. (app/api/management/commands/init_uniprot_entry.py)
+- Requires "CSV file path, i.e.: /data/SARS-CoV-2/UniProtEntry_covid19-proteome.csv"

+1. Calls directly init_uniprot_entry(filepath), where filepath is the csv given
+2. For each csv row, it creates or updates the UniProt entries: updateUniProtEntry

+## Update PDB Redo

+Update PDB Redo entries (RefinedModels) (app/api/management/commands/update_pdb_redo.py)
+1. Retrieves the list of PDB entries
+2. For each PDB ID, it fetches into [URL_PDB_REDO]/db/[pdb_id]/pdbe.json (with a 1 second cooldown in between requests)
+    - If HTTP 200, means it exists
+    - Else, means it doesn't exists
+3. Saves the result (the 'success' ones, and the 'not found' ones), into a json on /data/pdb_redo_entries/ along with the filename being `pdb_redo_{timestamp}.json`
+4. Retrieves the actual RefinedModels
+5. For the found ones that aren't already on RefinedModels, it will create the entries.
+6. For the not found ones that are on RefinedModels, it will delete those entries.

+## Update Isolde

+--

+## Update NMR binding

+--

+## Update Assay dirs from GitHub

+--

+## Update DB from HCS Assay

+--